-- the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products for which we obtain marketing approval in the future; - the progress, costs and outcome of the clinical trials of our punctum plug product candidates, in particular OTX-DP and OTX-TP; - the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the extent to which we choose to establish collaboration, distribution or other marketing arrangements for our products and product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.
+- ReSure Sealant and any additional products for which we obtain marketing approval in the future; - the progress, costs and outcome of the clinical trials of our punctum plug product candidates, in particular OTX-DP and OTX-TP; - · the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - · the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the extent to which we choose to establish collaboration, distribution or other marketing arrangements for our products and product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
 We may never generate the necessary data or results required to obtain regulatory approval of products with the market potential sufficient to enable us to achieve profitability.
-We do not expect to generate revenue from sales of any product other than ReSure Sealant for several years, if at all.
+We do not expect to generate meaningful revenue from sales of any product for several years, if at all.
 Accordingly, we may need to obtain substantial additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.

-Raising additional capital may cause dilution to our stockholders, including purchasers of our common stock in this offering, restrict our operations or require us to relinquish rights to our technologies or product candidates.
+Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates.

 Until such time, if ever, as we can generate product revenues sufficient to achieve profitability, we expect to finance our cash needs through a combination of revenue from sales of ReSure Sealant, equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and marketing and distribution arrangements.
-We do not have any committed external source of funds other than remaining borrowing ability under our credit facility of \$5.0 million.
-Our ability to borrow additional amounts under our credit facility is contingent upon our closing an initial public offering with at least \$50.0 million in net proceeds to us and our satisfaction of other general borrowing conditions.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
+We do not have any committed external source of funds.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interests will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our existing stockholders' rights as holders of our common stock.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Our pledge of our assets as collateral to secure our obligations under our credit facility may limit our ability to obtain additional debt financing.